In this blog, I will try to share my experience with SEO and startups.

 These are great topic ideas for your blogs as well.

 Tracking SEO campaigns

-In a startup world, it is super important to have all metrics in place or to have something to present to investors.
+In a startup world, it is super important to have all metrics or something to present to investors.

-There are more than 200 SEO ranking factors, how to identify most important ones?
+There are more than 200 SEO ranking factors.
+How to identify the most important ones?
 And if you hired an expensive marketing agency, how to know you are not throwing money out of the window?

-So, here are the main SEO KPIs for startups:
+So, here are the leading SEO KPIs for startups: